 „Honestly, no. Ghost Brigade was born as a project band and we never even planned to record an album, nevermind four of them.
 It's crazy, we turn 10 years in 2015!“

-What still counts mostly for you in making music with the band?
+What still counts most for you in making music with Ghost Brigade?

 „To me personally, it's all about challenging yourself as a musician and as a composer.
 I want to write songs I would like to hear myself, songs that give me goosebumps.
 It's not rocket science you know.
 Write songs that make your world a better place and do it with your best friends.
 That's what it's all about and always has been, since 1993 when I joined my first band.“